billandalex/billandalex.github.io/_posts/2016-09-18-git-deploy.markdown

 Once the webhook and deploy script are setup, all you need to do is `git push` like usual and your remote site(s) will automatically update.
 Using git for version control and deployment is handy, but it's also secure.
-Setting up your server to only accept change requests from GitHub would allow you to block all other SSH and SFPT requests.
+Setting up your server to only accept change requests from GitHub would allow you to block all other SSH and SFPT access.